Best Of15 min read

 • Shared Unlimited: $3.95/mo (annual) → $12.99/mo (renewal) — unlimited websites

-• DreamPress (Managed WP): $16.95/mo — for serious WordPress bloggers who want hands-off management
+• DreamPress (Managed WP): $16.95/mo — for serious WordPress bloggers who want it hands-off

 Pros:

-• Month-to-month option — genuinely the only host on this list offering that flexibility
+• Month-to-month option — literally the only host here that offers this

-• Domain privacy included free (most hosts charge $10-15/year for this)
+• Domain privacy included free (other hosts charge $10-15/year for this)

 • Unlimited storage on the Unlimited plan